aptech/docs/docs/CR-plotSetXTicLabel.rst

 Format specifier for other graph types
 ++++++++++++++++++++++++++++++++++++++

-Graph types other than time series use a sprintf style format string.
+Graph types other than time series use a :func:`sprintf` style format string.
 The parameters of the format string are:

 -  precision - a literal scalar numeral, the number of digits after the